kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 The question that keeps nagging at me: by using tools built to replace our craft, what happens to the craft itself?

-We're all making sensible decisions that add up to outcomes we can't control.
+We're all making rational decisions that add up to outcomes we can't control.
 And unlike other coordination problems, we can't easily organize to avoid it.

 ## The AI Ratchet